ovotech/circleci-orbs/clair-scanner/README.md

 - image: Name of the image to scan.
 - image_file: Path to a file containing images to scan.
 - whitelist: Path to a CVE whitelist
-- severity_threshold: The threshold above which discovered vulnerabilities will fail the build.
+- severity_threshold: The threshold (equal and above) at which discovered vulnerabilities are reported.
 May be 'Defcon1', 'Critical', 'High', 'Medium', 'Low', 'Negligible' or 'Unknown'.
 The Default is 'High'.
+- fail_on_discovered_vulnerabilities: Fail command when vulnerabilities at severity equal to or above the threshold are discovered.
+Default is true.

 ## Examples